Adoption FAQ

 I’m looking for a dog/cat that is <insert trait here…>

-Thank you for opening your heart and home to a rescue in need.
-To watch for a rescue that matches what you are looking for please take a look at our rescues currently available for adoption and read their profiles in full.
-You can also follow us on social media (Facebook , Instagram) to see rescues that may be available for adoption in the near future.
-Please do not submit applications until they are ready for adoption.
+Thank you for considering opening your heart and home to a rescue in need.
+To find a rescue that matches what you’re looking for, please review the profiles of our currently available rescues.
+You can also follow us on social media (Facebook , Instagram) to stay updated on rescues that may become available soon.
+Please wait to submit applications until the rescues are officially available for adoption.

 Do you have a waitlist?

-No. We do not keep a waitlist as we feel it is important that individuals apply for rescues that they feel an affinity to and fully match their needs based on their profile.
-Please only submit applications for rescues you see posted as available for adoption.
-If during the interview we determine other matches, those will be discussed.
+We do not maintain a waitlist because we believe it’s important for individuals to apply for rescues they feel a strong connection to and that match their needs based on their profile.
+Please only submit applications for rescues that are currently posted as available for adoption.
+If, during the interview process, we identify other potential matches, we will discuss those with you.

 Can I meet the rescue I’m interested in?

-Yes!
-As a foster-based rescue, meet and greets are set up only for shortlisted applicants.
-As adopting a rescue is a household decision, we recommend that all members of your household participate, as appropriate.
-Meet and greets are set up with one rescue (or litter in the same foster) at a time.
+Yes, as a foster-based rescue, we arrange meet and greets only for shortlisted applicants.
+Since adopting a rescue is a decision for the entire household, we recommend that all members participate in the meet and greet, as appropriate.
+Please note that meet and greets are scheduled for one rescue/pair (or a litter from the same foster) at a time.

 Do you have a hypoallergenic dog/cat?